ZenophFN/Duck-Clicker/README.md

 # Duck-Clicker

+READ THIS NOW FOR INFO PLSS
+(im going to be stalling on this game for a bit to make a different game so uhmmm yeah go check it out once im done with it.)

 This is a clicker game of mine with a duck.

 This game is only at version v1.0.1 so check da patch notes.